 This style can look great, but you need to weigh the pros and the cons.
 Avoid spending your own time on this.
 If you insist on using this style, hire a designer if you can afford one.

 Your thumbnail images are part of your marketing strategy.
 Just like other marketing pieces, you need to split test to see what works best.
 Test to see which image, ratio of text-to-image, or white space works best in getting clicks.

 The examples above showed that different thumbnails did much better than others for the same videos.
 I saw a 250% and 150% increase against the control thumbnails!

 At scale, this can equate to thousands of additional views.

 If you're curious, the tool Nate is using above is called Thumbnail Blaster.
-I'll mention it again towards the end of this post.
+I'll mention it again toward the end of this post.